gluwa/creditcoin-docs/staking/eras-and-sessions.md

 # Eras and Sessions

-In Creditcoin's Nominated Proof-of-Stake blockchain, time is organized using three distinct units: blocks, sessions and eras.
+In Creditcoin's Nominated Proof-of-Stake blockchain, time is organized using three distinct units: blocks, sessions, and eras.

 Validator elections are run at the end of each **era**.
 An era is a period of **24 hours** during which an **active set** of validators is producing blocks and performing other actions on the chain.
 Not all validators are in the active set and such set changes between eras.